dk326/Product-performance-and-RFM/README.md

 - The products have been selected and the total amount paid is aggregated by using sum to identify profitability
 - The final result is grouped by product and limited to 1 to only show the best selling product

-3. For each customer, calculate and list their RFM Value scores based on their transaction history?
+**3. For each customer, calculate and list their RFM Value scores based on their transaction history?*

 <img width="636" alt="Screenshot 2024-10-10 at 2 17 00 PM" src="https://github.com/user-attachments/assets/abba5299-c47a-4a1c-83c0-1ddb1f105752">